franzNaples82/ApiTuiProjectHomework/README.md

-To enable a method Writeexcel , please decomment the row nr.
-96 in  Program.cs.
+Please you have to enable a method WritExcel in row nr.
+96 present in file Program.cs For internal convention I have disable this method.
+An excel file with that information will be produced in the following path :

+"ApiTuiProject\bin\Debug\netcoreapp3.1\TestData"

 STEP 2 :

-I attach a flow diagram.
+I attach a flow diagram for describing a simple flow.